NerjalNosk/bettermaps/README.md

 Why doesn't it do anything when I use the map?
 * I added one more thing to the map creation, that is dimension specification.
 You may see what dimension is a map for by hovering it in your inventory, as a tooltip.
 If you are not in the matching dimension when using the map, look forward to seeing a red "x" temporarily appear over your hotbar, and your action not doing anything.
+* Additionally, a blue "x" means that the structure couldn't be found for some other reason.
+Thus meaning that there either is no such structure in that dimension, or none in search range.

 Why didn't you just name it "BetterMaps"?
 * Because it sounds cool.

+What happens if I remove the mod?
+* This mod works hand in hand with vanilla Minecraft, but only change the latter's behavior when loaded.
+Thus, if you remove the mod, using a special "empty map" created by the mod would only make the game behave as normal with a regular empty map.